Kristijan-K/log-analyzer/README.md

 # Apex Log Analyzer

 This is a plugin that replicates VSCode's apex log analyzer.
-It is highly personalised to my needs, but can be used for any purpose.
+It is highly personalised to my needs, but it still has a lot of nice featues when workin with Salesforce logs.

 I suggest you fork this repo and modify it as you wish.
+It works best when it is highly customized to personal needs.

+It was built using various AI tools as an exercise to see if AI agenets and tools can build personalized apps/extensions.

 ## Installation